Ukraine's Zelenskyy visits recently retaken, devastated city

 Associated Press

-IZIUM, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy visited the recently retaken city of Izium on Wednesday, greeting soldiers and thanking them for their efforts in retaking the area, as the Ukrainian flag was raised in front of the burned-out city hall building.
+IZIUM, Ukraine (AP) — His hand on his heart, Ukrainian President Volodymyr Zelenskyy watched as his country’s flag was hoisted Wednesday above the recently recaptured city of Izium, a rare foray outside the capital that highlighted Moscow’s embarrassing retreat in the face of a lightning Ukrainian counteroffensive.

-Russian forces left the war-scarred city last week as Ukraine pressed forward in a sweeping counteroffensive that has reclaimed vast swaths of territory in the country’s northeastern Kharkiv region in a matter of days.
+Russian forces left the war-scarred city last week as Kyiv’s soldiers pressed a stunning advance that has reclaimed large swaths of territory in the country’s northeastern Kharkiv region.

-Bucha is a neighborhood near Kyiv where the bodies of civilians, many of them bearing signs of torture, were found dumped in the streets, in mass graves and in yards after Russian forces withdrew hastily in March.
+The head of the Kharkiv prosecutor’s office, Oleksandr Filchakov, said bodies were found in Hrakove and Zaliznyche, villages around 60 kilometers (35 miles) southeast of Kharkiv.

+He said investigators were also learning of residents being killed and buried by Russian troops in another retaken town, Balakliia.

-On the northern outskirts of Izium, the remains of Russian tanks and vehicles lie shattered along the road.
+On the northern outskirts of Izium, the remains of Russian tanks and vehicles lay shattered along the road.

-“Our soldiers are here.
-That’s a very important thing.
-It supports people,” Zelenskyy said.
-“I see how people meet them, in what a sensitive moment.
-It means that with our army, the life comes back.”

-Ukrainian troops have recently carried out a dramatic counteroffensive that has allowed them to recapture large swaths of territory around Kharkiv and inflict a stunning blow on Moscow’s military prestige.
+Zelenskyy said that as Ukrainian soldiers retook villages, “the life comes back.”

-Following those gains, a new front line has started to emerge in the war, a Washington-based think tank said Wednesday.
+In the wake of the recent gains, a new front line has started to emerge along the Oskil River that largely traces the eastern edge of the Kharkiv region, a Washington-based think thank said Wednesday.

-The Institute for the Study of War said the Oskil River appeared to be becoming the new front line in the area after Kyiv’s significant gains in recent days.

-The Oskil River flows south and largely represents the eastern edge of Ukraine’s Kharkiv region.

-“Ukrainian forces are continuing localized ground assaults to threaten Russian positions behind the Oskil River,” the institute said.

-“Russian troops are unlikely to be strong enough to prevent further Ukrainian advances along the entire Oskil River because they do not appear to be receiving reinforcements, and Ukrainian troops will likely be able to exploit this weakness to resume the counter-offensive across the Oskil if they choose, ”it added.
+“Russian troops are unlikely to be strong enough to prevent further Ukrainian advances along the entire Oskil River because they do not appear to be receiving reinforcements, and Ukrainian troops will likely be able to exploit this weakness to resume the counteroffensive across the Oskil if they choose,” the Institute for the Study of War said.

 Russian forces likely left behind dozens of tanks, armored personnel carriers and other heavy weaponry as they fled Ukraine’s advance in the east of the country, a Ukrainian think tank said Wednesday.

-The Center for Defense Strategies said one single Russian unit that was around Izium left behind 39 T-80 tanks and 35 infantry fighting vehicles, known by the acronym BMP.
+The Center for Defense Strategies said one single Russian unit that was around Izium left behind more than three dozen T-80 tanks and about as many infantry fighting vehicles known by the acronym BMP.
 Another unit left behind 47 tanks and 27 armored vehicles.

 The center said Russian forces tried to destroy some of the abandoned vehicles through artillery strikes as they fell back.
 Typically, armed forces destroy equipment left behind so their opponent can’t use it.